-Case Study: Amazon - the customer obsessed retailer
+Case Study: How Amazon killed the Bookstore

 One of the best ways I learned how to identify great companies was to study a handful of successful companies, how they started, how they disrupted large incumbents, continued to grow, and fended off disruptors once they became the dominant force.
 To do this, I looked at both qualitative and quantitative characteristics, what were they doing during periods of large share price growth and decline?